39 Museums in Salvador: Discover the history and culture of Bahia

 Rua Monsenhor Floriano, 2, Instituto Feminino da Bahia, Politeama

-The Henriqueta Catharino Museum of Ancient and Popular Art was founded in 1938 and is known for its diverse collection, which covers a wide range of historical and cultural objects.
+The Henriqueta Catharino Museum of Ancient and Popular Art was founded in 1938 and is known for its diverse collection of historical and cultural objects.

 Museu de Arte Antiga e Popular Henriqueta Catharino em Salvador BA

-Henriqueta Catharino Museum of Ancient and Popular Art in Salvador BA
+Henriqueta Catharino Museum of Popular and Ancient Art in Salvador BA

-The museum has a remarkable collection that includes:
+The museum has a remarkable collection which includes

 • Rosewood furniture;

-• Garments, such as the tail and skirt worn by Princess Isabel when she signed the Golden Law;
+• Garments, such as the dress and skirt worn by Princess Isabel when she signed the Golden Law;

 • Pope Pius X’s skullcap;